MechanicalRock/mechanicalrock.github.io/_posts/2020-05-12-migrate-legacy-accounts.md

 # Ready to go

 To remove an account from its Organisation, you must log into that account as the root user of that account.
-If you haven’t already arranged this, then you can use the ‘Forgotten Password” approach - but you must be able to receive emails sent to that root user.
+If you haven’t already arranged this, then you may use the ‘Forgotten Password” approach - but you must be able to receive emails sent to that root user.

 Open a browser session that isn’t otherwise logged in to AWS, and open the page to sign into the Console.
 Elect to log in as Root user, and then enter the email associated with the account.
 Select ‘Next’.
 <br/><center><img src="/img/migrate-legacy-accounts/AWS_root_login.png" /></center><br/>

 On the next screen, if you haven’t already arranged the root password, select the “Forgot your password?” link.
 Follow the steps from there to change the password.

-Use the password to log in to the AWS Management Console as the Root user.
+Start again as above and use the password to log in to the AWS Management Console as the Root user.
 Open the Organisations page.
 You will be informed which Organisation the account is currently a member of, and there is a button to select to leave the Organisation.
 Select that.

 <br/><center><img src="/img/migrate-legacy-accounts/AWS_complete_account_sign-up.png" /></center><br/>